KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

    * Init needed files
 2. Draw conclutions for future work

+ Convert frame to grayscale
+2) Create masks for yellow and white pixels
+3) Apply a Gaussian smoothing

 Convert RGB to grayscale
 2. Apply a slight Gaussian blur